h2oai/h2o4gpu/README.md

   [CUDA 9](https://developer.nvidia.com/cuda-release-candidate-download)

 When installing, choose to link the cuda install to /usr/local/cuda .
+Ensure to reboot after installing the new nvidia drivers.

 * Nvidia GPU with Compute Capability>=3.5 [Capability Lookup](https://developer.nvidia.com/cuda-gpus).